 Model fitting:

-• Set the order \(L = 5\) and consider the Gaussian copula with Gamma marginals.
+• Set the order \(L = 5\) and consider the Gaussian copula with zero-inflated Gamma marginals.

 MCMC setting: